stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Notes/acloudguru.md

 6. You cannot access the OS for RDS instances

 7. Opening port 22 to 0.0.0.0/0 CIDR is a massive security risk

+8. Manage your EC2 instances with tags

+9. AZs are distinct zones within a region which are isolated from failures

+10. RDS Aurora stores 6 copies of data by default

+11. Maximum RDS retention period -> 35 days

+12. Automated backups are enabled by default for a new DB instance

+13. RDS does not support increasing storage on a SQL Server DB instance

+14. You can now scale the storage of RDS for SQL Server as of 2017

+15. Provisioned IOPS RDS -> OLTP